The Mars Race: Elon Musk Challenges Boeing To Send Manned Mission To The Red Planet First

 — CNET (@CNET) June 1, 2018

 So it is no wonder that Musk is going to be rivaled when it comes to reaching his dream.
 And his biggest competitor is going to be Boeing.
-The airline company is already working with NASA engineers to build a gargantuan rocket space system that is supposed to be 38 stories tall with about 9.2 million pounds of thrust — equivalent of 207,000 Corvettes!
+The airline company is already working with NASA engineers to build a gargantuan rocket space system that is supposed to be 38 stories tall with about 9.2 million pounds of thrust — the equivalent of 207,000 Corvettes.

 Dennis Muilenberg, Boeing’s CEO, seems confident that it is going to be his company which sends the first man to Mars.
-Speaking with The Street (via CNBC), when asked if Boeing is on course to send humans to Mars, he had this to say.
+As CNBC reported, when asked if Boeing is on course to send humans to Mars, he had this to say.

 “I firmly believe that the first person to step foot on Mars will get there on a Boeing rocket.

-When Elon Musk got to know about Boeing’s vision to beat SpaceX to Mars, he had only two words: “Do it.”
+When Elon Musk learned about Boeing’s vision to beat SpaceX to Mars, he had only two words: “Do it.”

 Do it